kfalconspb/cdn.scott-bollinger.com/README.md

 So, for no spoilers, only view html referenced content.

 File Prefixes
-499 and lower - Published
+0299 and lower - Published
+33XX - On Deck - Actively Working
 55XX - Network - Draft
 66XX - Security - Draft
 77XX - Virtualization - Draft